 The investigators who eventually cloned the HD gene in 1993, used a novel approach that lead them to the correct gene.
-However, since the human genome sequence is freely available online, we will utilize this database to home in on the HD gene.
+However, since the human genome sequence is freely available online, we will utilize this resource to home in on the HD gene.
 Rather than using the Genome Browser as we did for CFTR, we will use a sequence search engine called BLAST.
 There are two types of BLAST searches, one for protein sequences (BLASTp) and one for nucleotide sequences (BLASTn).
 We will use both to find the HD gene.

 Go to the National Center for Biotechnology Information

 web site.
 From the BLAST web page, follow these directions: